All Blacks seal seven-try win over Wales

 With the roof open because of Covid-19 regulations and the rain beginning to fall heavily, the All Blacks prospered as scrum-half Perenara powered over.

-Despite the New Zealand dominance, Basham stood out with his contact area turnover work and ebullient ball-carrying.
+Despite New Zealand's dominance, Basham stood out with his contact area turnover work and ebullient ball-carrying.

 Dragons back-row colleague Moriarty was forced off after a challenge from Laulala, who failed to wrap his shoulder and struck the Wales flanker on the head.